 Top Things To Do In Rishikesh

-Rishikesh is one of the most popular destination where you can discover lots of things and activities.
+Rishikesh is one of the most popular destinations where you can discover lots of things and activities.
 Rishikesh is a city set in the beautiful mountainous state of Uttarakhand and a location so serene that it can melt the heart of the Gods.
 Often known as the Gateway to the Garhwal mountains, the city has a rich cultural past that blends with the modern city that it has become.
 There are a plethora of things that people in Rishikesh can do, here are our top picks for things to do in Rishikesh.

 1) Ride an e-Bike